makersacademy/bowling-challenge/README.md

 ### Perfect Game

 A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
 The Perfect Game scores 300 points.

-In the image below you can find some score examples.

-More about ten pin bowling here: http://en.wikipedia.org/wiki/Ten-pin_bowling

 ![Ten Pin Score Example](images/example_ten_pin_scoring.png)